 The Richard “Dick” Lipka Lifetime Achievement Award is the highest honor that can be awarded by the Middle Level Education Research Special Interest Group (MLER SIG).
 The award is named for Dick Lipka who is the founding father and guiding force in the MLER SIG.
 The award is given only when an individual has demonstrated a level of service and leadership in middle grades education that warrants this special recognition.
-For a more information about the award including a brief description, eligibility criteria, nomination process, and timeline, open the following link: Richard “Dick” Lipka Lifetime Achievement Award – 2018
+For more information about the award including a brief description, eligibility criteria, nomination process, and timeline, open the following link: Richard “Dick” Lipka Lifetime Achievement Award – 2024

 Direct questions to Dr. Cheryl Ellerbrock at email@example.com

 CONGRATULATIONS to …

 David Strahan was the 2020 Richard “Dick” Lipka Lifetime Achievement Award winner.
 Dave is currently the Taft B. Botner Distinguished Professor of Middle Grades Education at Western Carolina University

 Dave Strahan’s impact on middle level education has spanned five decades.
 He has been a prolific scholar, effective teacher educator, and engaged leader and colleague.

 Dave has produced an enduring record of impactful scholarship in middle level education.
 He has more than 130 professional publications to date, including the influential books Promoting Harmony: Young Adolescent Development and School Practices and Mindful Learning: Teaching Self-Discipline and Academic Achievement.
 His work has appeared in every major middle level venue as well as highly respected journals with a general readership including Teacher Education Quarterly, The Clearing House, Journal of Teacher Education, Elementary School Journal, NASSP Bulletin, and Journal of Early Adolescence.